-S FC Description
+S SFC Description

 SFC 216 SER_CFG RS485 parameterize

 SFC 217 SER_SND RS485 send

 SFC 218 SER_RCV RS485 receive

-Principle of the data transfer
+Principals of the data transfer

 The data transfer is handled during runtime by using SFCs.
-The principle of data transfer is the same for all protocols and is shortly illustrated in the following.
+The principles of data transfer are the same for all protocols and is shortly illustrated in the following.